 WIOA prescribes 14 youth elements or service categories that must be available in all Youth programs.
-The actual services provided to a participant are based on the results of individual assessments and tend to focus in core areas including, pre-employment training, work experience and internships, career preparation, occupational skills training, project-based high school diploma instruction, academic enrichment and job placement assistance.
+The actual services provided to a participant are based on the results of individual assessments and tend to focus in core areas including, pre-employment training, work experience and internships, career preparation, occupational skills training, project-based high school diploma instruction, academic enrichment, and job placement assistance.

 Assessment: All enrolled WIOA youth program participants receive an objective assessment, which establishes a baseline for activities and training.
 Included are a review of education, work history, employability, interests, aptitudes, and needs for supportive services.
 TABE is used to determine grade equivalent reading and math levels, which may indicate a basic skills deficiency that will be addressed by the program.
-Other instruments used include CA Career Zone for career exploration and Eureka for skills and aptitude assessment, and career exploration.
+Other instruments used include CA Career Zone for career exploration.